synnaxlabs/synnax/client/ts/CONTRIBUTING.md

 ```

 Finally, if changes to the code warrant changing the documentation website, please edit
-the correct pages on our [TypeScript Documentation
+the pages on the [TypeScript
-pages](../../docs/site/src/pages/reference/typescript-client/)
+client](../../docs/site/src/pages/reference/typescript-client/)